This website uses cookies

 New writers may do best to read some of our work before writing, but the following guidelines should give some idea of what we’re looking for.

-• We welcome the experience of the new and the other.
-Liberalism is the rare worldview that doesn’t reflexively fear change.
+We welcome the experience of the new and the other.
 Our openness is an advantage.
 We look on the world with hope and wonder.
 We are curious and open-minded.

-• We avoid language that dehumanizes our opponents or other groups of people.
-We disagree with non-liberals on matters of consequence and urgency.
-How they’re settled will affect millions of people who don’t participate in the discussion.
+We avoid language that dehumanizes our opponents or other groups of people.
+Political disagreements often involve matters of consequence and raise questions whose resolution will affect many people who don’t participate in the debate.
+That fact argues for care, not heat.
 We serve the wider public badly when we proceed by invective.
 We likewise serve the public badly when we presume that groups of people, particularly those with unchosen characteristics, are questions in need of a political answer.